bzliu94/bzliu94.github.io/README.md

 <img title="A gem" src="shape1 - cropped, resized, and cleaned.png">

 # Brian's perambulations
+## 2019-02-02

+Not writing about our progress and keeping secrets is eating us up inside and leading us to be less productive.

+We have a way for lax Boolean MM that takes time in O(n ^ 2).
+We have a partial approach for strict Boolean MM -- we have pushed it to backburner in order that we may be able to buy time by solving a weaker problem -- i.e. lax Boolean MM.
+The partial strict approach happens to -- as an aside -- make use of our lax flavor problem.
+The article for lax flavor we have written up partially and we are working on implementing it, currently.

+Pretty incredible that the time can be strictly quadratic, no?
+That's a highlight -- hopefully we will implement successfully and publish to pre-print before we get front-run, though.

+We went to a magic show on Feb.
+1st.
+It's pretty fun to see what one can do with sleight of hand.

+We have a bunch of loose strings to tie up regarding Oregon.
+I have some things on Amazon that are not selling and that we should probably donate to some brick and mortar store.
+I have some material from high school classes (e.g. AP Biology) in a filing cabinet to pull out and group into folders.

 ## 2019-01-09

 Hope is still alive for a reasonably fast approach for strict Boolean MM.